Get Your Book Published: 5 Reasons Authors Get Rejected & How to Get a Publishing Deal

 It may be that neither the premise nor the prose impressed them.

-They just didn’t see the value or importance of that book for them enough to want to invest in it.
+They just didn’t see the value or importance of that book for them to want to invest in it.

-Your writing style or even your grammar just didn’t get the job done.
+Your writing style, or even your grammar, just didn’t get the job done.
 Maybe they were bored.

-You get a publishing deal by offering something original, whether that’s the subject, the angle, the style, the author.
+You get a publishing deal by offering something original, whether that’s the subject, the angle, the style, or the author.

 You get a publishing deal with an edited manuscript that is exceptionally well written.